Shingles: Treatment

-The aims of treatment are to limit the severity and duration of pain, shorten the duration of a shingles episode, and reduce complications.
+Treatment aims to limit the severity and duration of pain, shorten the duration of a shingles episode, and reduce complications.
 Symptomatic treatment is often needed for the complication of postherpetic neuralgia.

 However, a study on untreated shingles shows that, once the rash has cleared, postherpetic neuralgia is very rare in people under 50 and wears off in time; in older people, the pain wore off more slowly, but even in people over 70, 85% were free from pain a year after their shingles outbreak.

 Analgesics

 People with mild to moderate pain can be treated with over-the-counter pain medications.
 Topical lotions containing calamine can be used on the rash or blisters and may be soothing.
 Occasionally, severe pain may require an opioid medication, such as morphine.
 Once the lesions have crusted over, capsaicin cream (Zostrix) can be used.
 Topical lidocaine and nerve blocks may also reduce pain.
 Administering gabapentin along with antivirals may offer relief of postherpetic neuralgia.